public-transport/transitous/docs/docs/index.md

 ### Static feeds (timetable)

 Each source can either be of `type` `mobility-database`, `transitland-atlas` or `http`.
-Feeds from the [Mobility Database](https://mobilitydatabase.org/) can be referenced by the number in the URL on the website.
+Feeds from the [Mobility Database](https://mobilitydatabase.org/) can be referenced by the id in the URL on the website.
 Feeds from [Transitland](https://www.transit.land/feeds) (a different database of feeds), can be referenced by their Onestop ID.

 Mobility Database: